RailsBridge-CapeTown/docs/sites/en/workshop/more_teacher_training.deck.md

 # Student Comprehension (Some Ideas)
 * Pay attention to body language.
-* People ask questions most often when they are actively processesing material.
+* People ask questions most often when they are actively processing material.
 If they aren't, it might be that the material is too easy or hard.
 Try to figure out which it is!

 #### Calling on people
 * Calling on people makes the class more interactive and engaging, and less lecture-y.